emersyx/emersyx_apis/README.md

 # emersyx_apis [![Build Status][build-img]][build-url] [![Go Report Card][gorep-img]][gorep-url] [![GoDoc][godoc-img]][godoc-url]

+This repository has been archived and is not under development anymore.
+The relevant code has been merged into the main [emersyx repository][emersyx-repo].
+This repository now serves for historical purposes only, as it contains the code for emersyx version 0.1.

 APIs and interface specifications for emersyx modules.
 The following go modules are present:

 * `emcomapi` - common APIs for platform components (e.g. messages, receptors, routers, processors)